jararias/sunwhere/README.md

 ![accuracy benchmark](assets/exec_time_benchmark.png)

 The first case (left plot) is for single-location calculations, for time series of several lenghts from 1 to 500,000 time steps.
 (50,000 time steps is about one month of 1-min time steps and 500,000 is about one year of 1-min time steps.)
 Note the logarithmic color scale.
-If, according to the previous solar irradiance analysis, we don't distinguish between SPAs other than IQBAL, the fastest are the _sunwhere_'s _numexpr_ PSA and SolTrack.
+If, according to the previous solar irradiance analysis, we don't distinguish between SPAs other than IQBAL, the fastest are the _sunwhere_'s _numexpr_ PSA.
 However, should we need higher accuracy, then NREL (or even SG2) should be considered.
 In such case, the fastest options would be the pvlib's numba NREL or SG2.
 However, the former requires on-the-fly compilation which may discourage its use for short time series.
 In any case, the total execution times here are so small in either case that, in practice, nearly all SPAs are equivalent in terms of simulation speed.

 The second case (middle plot) is for multi-site calculations (100 sites) over a common time grid.
 Here, _sunwhere_ starts shining over all other SPAs, especially for long time series, when the execution times are not negligible (in contrast with the single-location case).
 For instance, the _sunwhere_'s _numexpr_ NREL is about 11 times faster than the pvlib's _numba_ NREL and about 80 times faster than the pvlib's _numpy_ NREL.
 SG2 has also an outstanding performance, only 2 seconds slower.
 However, the _sunwhere_'s _numexpr_ PSA is much faster, since it requires only 1.7 seconds to compute the ephemerides for the the 100 locations over a time grid of 500,000 time steps.